-If Yes, and your project includes Services or is not a Site Based Housing Project, explain the requirement (max 100 words) and provide a copy of the applicable policy or procedure in a separate file attached as "Location Limitations".
+If Yes, and your project includes Services or is not a Site Based Housing Project, explain the requirement (max 100 words) and, if applicable, provide a copy of the applicable policy or procedure in a separate file attached as "Location Limitations".
+If the project is site based name the size of the location and % of units for this project.
+If this is a sponsor based project note the number of locations under the sponsor control from which the program participants can choose.